Dizzy611/SchalterVox/README.md

 * Occasionally freezes during OGG load (issue has been rare lately).

 # Immediate TODO
-* Play more than one song. (in progress, see multiple-files-take2 branch)
-* Fix resampling. (stalled due to problems with libsamplerate, see resampling branch, hopefully somebody who knows libsamplerate better can help)

-# Later TODO
 * Play other file types (MP3, FLAC, all modplug formats, WAV intended) (infrastructure in place)
 * Ability to skip backwards/forwards in tracks (first by track, then eventually scrubbing within a track) (infrastructure in place for Vorbis)
 * GUI (mocked up, private SDL prototype)